-Time Apprentice Employer Training Provider Professional Body Assessment Organisation Programme commences Understand job role and apprenticeship commitment.
+Programme commences Understand job role and apprenticeship commitment.
 Delivers induction training and understands role in apprenticeship.
 Explains apprenticeship, roles, timetable and commitments.
 Initial diagnostic assessment of apprentice and any professional body registration requests.
 0-12 months Develops knowledge, skills and behaviours.
 Performs job role in line with employer policies and procedures.
 Completes all on programme assignments and learning.
 Studies and takes qualifications.
 Manages the apprentice as would any employee including performance management.
 Works closely with training provider to plan and deliver support and training appropriately focusing on real work competencies demonstrated in the work environment.
 Supports and coaches.
 Delivers off the job training.
 Monitors progress, identifies gaps, delivers learning and support as required.
 Liaises with professional body for qualification administrative tasks.
 Supports and trains.
 Provides qualification content and support.
 Provides qualification assessment and results / awarding procedure.
 12+ months Continues to build required knowledge, skills and behaviours.
-Employer and training progress and if agree the met the required standar they trigger progression Assessment. at apprentice has d of competency, Assessme ent Gateway Post Gateway > 7 Days Gives details of end point assessment methods and assignments.
+Employer and training pr progress and if agree tha the required standard of trigger progression to En at apprentice has met competency, they Assessme ent Gateway Post Gateway > 7 Days Gives details of end point assessment methods and assignments.
 One week > 3 weeks Completes Resourcing Project Assignment and submits to Assessment Organisation.
 Marks and grades the Resourcing Project Assignment.
 Post Gateway > 8 weeks Prepares for, attends and participates in professional discussions.
 Conducts professional discussion and decides overall grade.
 If a re-sit is required > 8 weeks post PD Participates in any additional learning and the re-sit.
-Employer and training pr provide any additional lea agree that apprentice ha standard, they trigger the arning.
+Employer and training pr provide any additional lea agree that apprentice has standard, they trigger the arning.
 When they s met the required Conducts re-sit process.